Where to Stay in San Diego: Best Areas & Hotels, 2019

 A little farther out, the moderately-priced Homewood Suites by Hilton San Diego-Del Mar, in Torrey Hills, is also popular with families.
 Legoland is about a 20-minute drive north, and family-friendly destinations, such as La Jolla, SeaWorld, San Diego Zoo, and Torrey Pines Reserve are a short drive away.

 This is an especially good option for families who want the option of cooking their own meals, as the suites come with fully-equipped kitchens.
 Kids love the heated outdoor pool and whirlpool, and the rates include a complimentary shuttle within a five-mile radius during certain hours, a hot breakfast, and a light evening dinner Monday through Thursday.

 Where to Stay for Couples

-For a romantic weekend escape, one of the best places to stay is Coronado Island, a peninsula connected to the city by a sliver of land called the Silver Strand.
+For a romantic weekend escape, one of the best places to stay in San Diego is Coronado Island, a peninsula connected to the city by a sliver of land called the Silver Strand.
 Though the island is only minutes by ferry or car from downtown San Diego, it feels relatively peaceful and far-removed from the city hubbub.
 Here, you can bike between the beaches or stroll around the charming shops on Orange Avenue.
 The Old Ferry landing offers wonderful views of the city and is home to a popular farmers market on Tuesday afternoons.

-Jutting off Coronado Island, on its own 15-acre peninsula, Loews Coronado Bay Resort pampers couples with its luxury Sea Spa, three heated pools, hot tub, and sauna.
+Jutting off Coronado Island, on its own 15-acre peninsula, Loews Coronado Bay Resort pampers couples with its three heated pools, hot tub, and sauna.
 Many of the rooms have ocean views, and all feature plush beds and beachy decor in seaglass hues.
-One block back from the beach, the boutique Hotel Marisol Coronado sits on a quiet street, steps from the shops and restaurants in town.
-Guests can borrow beach cruiser bikes to explore the island.
+Book a couples massage at the luxury Sea Spa and watch the sunset from s sea-view deck.